It is a series of metal cups connected by a flat metal surface. The cups connect to the metal surface at the lip of each cup.

 They are also good for baking stuffed tomatoes and peppers in.
 Stuffed tomatoes and peppers sometimes collapse outward as they cook, but baking them in muffin tins will support them.
 Grease the tins first.

 If what you are making doesn’t require all the cups in a muffin tin, some people advise to fill the empty ones with water to prevent them from smoking in the oven.

-An alternative name is Tassie Pan, used in the American South.
+For small muffin cups, an alternative name is tassie pan, used in the American South.
 In this parlance, the individual cups in the pan are called “tassie cups”.